top of page

 Despite its protected status, the ACE Basin faces several challenges:

-• Water quality issues: Runoff from industrial and residential areas introduce nutrients and contaminants that may harm fragile aquatic ecosystems.
+• Water quality issues: Runoff from industrial and residential areas introducing contamination that will likely harm fragile aquatic ecosystems.

-Without continued conservation efforts, these threats could irreversibly damage the ACE Basin’s diverse ecosystems, reducing their collective ability to support wildlife and provide sustainable benefits for local economies.
+Without continued conservation efforts, these threats could irreversibly damage the ACE Basin’s uniquely diverse ecosystems, reducing their ability to support wildlife and provide continued benefits to local economies, as it relates to tourism, hunting, fishing and recreation.

 Conservation Strategies in the ACE Basin